GuniDH/SSH-File-Transfer-System/README.md

 I developed server using VSC with python 3.12.1, and developed client using VS with C++17.
 Socket programming in client was done using Boost, and in server using Socket module.
 Encryption is done in client using Crypto++, and in server using Pycryptodome module.
 Database was written by Sqlite.

+## Key exchange

+• The client generates a pair of assymetric keys: RSA keys (also known as Diffie-Hellman).
+• The client sends the public key to the server.
+• The server uses it to encrypt the symetric key: the AES key.
+• The encrypted AES key is sent back to the client and can be decrypted using the client's private key.
+• From that time and on, all the encrypted information will be encrpyted and decrypted with the AES key, which both the client and the server possess.

+## Why use both symmetric and asymmetric keys?
+Asymmetric key's encryption and decryption operations are significantly slower compared to symmetric encryption algorithms like AES.
+RSA requires longer key sizes to achieve comparable security levels to symmetric encryption algorithms.
+For example, in this project we used a 256-bit AES key and 1024-bit RSA key.
+To pass the symmetric key successsfully to the client without an attacker reading it, we need to use a pair of asymmetric keys.
+The public key is only for encryption, and the private key is for decryption.
+Every one can have the public key, but the private key is stored (hopefully) safely, client-side.

 ## Notes:
 • I chose the packet size for file transfer to be 8KB in order to enable faster transfer of larger files.
 I performed grid-search to find the optimal size for this project, considering the fact the limited amount for packets to be sent is 2^16-1 due to the size of total packets field in the header.